We are sixteen sisters, a joyful and prayerful group of women who take seriously our vocation to a life of prayer as Poor Clares.

 For me, instead of bringing gifts that first Epiphany, it seemed I was the receiver of gifts; good measure, pressed down and flowing over.
 The enriching spiritual heritage of Clare and Francis, the blessing of sisters and brothers in the extended Franciscan family, the joys and challenges of life in community, the leisure of a way of life structured with the time, silence and solitude to foster a life of prayer plus like-minded companions to journey with, and the support and encouragement of our many friends and benefactors.
 So many blessings and graces which through the years seem to multiply, becoming ever more precious.

-Sharon Ratteree is from St. Thomas Aquinas Parish in Charlotte, NC.
-She has many interests, including music, cooking and gardening.
+I am from St. Thomas Aquinas Parish in Charlotte, NC.
+I have many interests, including music, cooking and gardening.

 My journey to this community of Poor Clares was as winding – and wondrous – as the journeys of other sisters.
 I grew up in the Northeast as an Episcopalian; I ended up in the Southeast as a Catholic nun.
 At different times and from different places and conditions of life, God called each of us to live as contemplatives, here, with these women.
 Together, we follow the Poor Christ, striving to “preserve the unity of the Spirit through the bond of peace” (Eph 4:3), in communion with all of God’s creation, as we pray for the needs of the world.
 It is a challenging life, certainly, but it is also beautiful and joy-filled!